How To Protect Your Skin When Skiing

 Skin purging, although temporary, can be a very real issue for a handful of people who begin their skincare journey to clear up acne and spots using active ingredients.
-Sometimes called ‘tretinoin purging’, skincare ingredients that increase cell turnover, can trigger more spots as your skin gets adjusts to your treatment.
+Sometimes called ‘tretinoin purging’, skincare ingredients that increase cell turnover can trigger more spots as your skin adjusts to your treatment.

 What is skin purging?

 Purging is when you experience a breakout of spots or a worsening of existing acne in the first few weeks when your skin is adjusting to a new skin treatment.
 This is not just the case with Skin + Me treatments – it can happen with any acne or skin-ageing treatment that contains prescription strength and even over-the-counter active ingredients.